zakrocki-gabriella/GU-ANLY-580-FALL-2021/labs/lab-06/lab-06.md

     c.
 Click the body tab and enter `{"data": ["dogs", "bakery", "hose", "florida", "supreme"]}`

     d.
 Explore FastText by changing the words and looking at the matches.
-Paste of a few of them below:
+Paste of a few of the responses below:

     ```
     # Query results go here